OfficeDev/Excel-Add-in-JavaScript-PersistCustomSettings/README.md

 <a name="summary"></a>
 ##Summary
-This sample add-in for Office demonstrates how to save custom settings in a add-in in Word 2013, Excel 2013, PowerPoint 2013, or Project Professional 2013.
+This sample add-in for Office demonstrates how to save custom settings in a add-in in Excel 2013.
 The add-in stores data as key/value pairs, using the JavaScript API for Office property bag, browser cookies, web storage (**localStorage** and **sessionStorage**), or by storing the data in a hidden div in the document.
 The add-in also demonstrates best practices for implementing multiple-page navigation in an add-in for Office.

 <a name="prerequisites"></a>
 ## Prerequisites ##

 This sample requires the following:

-- Word 2013, Excel 2013, PowerPoint 2013, or Project Professional 2013.
-- Visual Studio 2012 or higher.
+- Visual Studio 2013 with Update 5 or Visual Studio 2015.
-- Microsoft Edge, Internet Explorer 9 or higher.
-- Basic familiarity with JavaScript, CSS, jQuery, and HTML5.
+- Excel 2013
+- Internet Explorer 9 or later, which must be installed but doesn't have to be the default browser.
+To support Office Add-ins, the Office client that acts as host uses browser components that are part of Internet Explorer 9 or later.
+- One of the following as the default browser: Internet Explorer 9, Safari 5.0.6, Firefox 5, Chrome 13, or a later version of one of these browsers.
+ Familiarity with JavaScript programming and web services.

 <a name="components"></a>
 ## Key components of the sample